vmware-tanzu-labs/educates-training-platform/docs/workshop-content/page-formatting.rst

     echo "Execute command."
     ----

-When the workshop dashboard is configured to display multiple terminals (the default is two terminals), you can qualify which terminal the command should be executed in by adding a suffix to the ``execute`` annotation.
+When the workshop dashboard is configured to display multiple terminals, you can qualify which terminal the command should be executed in by adding a suffix to the ``execute`` annotation.
 For the first terminal use ``execute-1``, for the second terminal ``execute-2``, etc:

 .. code-block:: text